redis/ioredis/README.md

 return value isn't a number, ioredis will stop trying reconnecting and the connection will be lost forever if user don't call `redis.connect()` manually.

+When reconnected, client will auto subscribe channels that the previous connection has subscribed.
+This behavious can be disabled by setting `autoResubscribe` option to `false`.

+And if the previous connection has some unfulfilled commands(most likely are block commands such as `brpop` and `blpop`), client will resend them when reconnected.
+This behavious can be disabled by setting `autoResendUnfulfilledCommands` option to `false`.

 ## Connection Events
 Redis instance will emit some events about the state of the connection to the Redis server.